Escape to Glory

 Escape to Glory is a 1940 American war film directed by John Brahm.
 It stars Pat O'Brien and Constance Bennett.
 During World War II, a British freighter carrying a diverse group of passengers is attacked by a German U-boat.

+A review in The New York Times said, "... despite a touch of heavy heroics, it bangs out a lively adventure yarn".